 It grows in poorly-drained soils, in swampy woodland and the margins of high-altitude swamps, as well as rocky streams.

 It has thin, rough bark that is shed in flaky layers on the older stems.

-Leaves are broadly obovate to oblanceolate, to elliptical, to 10 mm long and to 5 mm wide, mid-green to bluey-green in colour.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are broadly obovate to oblanceolate, to elliptical, to 10 mm long and to 5 mm wide, mid-green to bluey-green in colour.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.

 In this species, flowers are produced solitarily, or sometimes in pairs, to about 10 mm diameter, white to cream in colour, occurring from Spring to Autumn.

 The fruit is a capsule, to 6 mm wide, that remains on the plant until seed is released.

 This plant is commonly cultivated and there is at least one cultivar in existence (see below).

 In a garden situation, they make a good shelterbelt/revegetation/hedging plant and are bird attracting and snow tolerant.
 They are available commercially.

 Can tolerate a range of soils, provided drainage is adequate, will do well on loams and rocky areas.
 Plant in a sunny to part-shade position.
 Prune after flowering to promote flowering and a denser form.